haneylab/Scaptomyza/rearing_todo_list.md

 ### Growing conditions

 Plants are grown at 25C, on a 12:12 (L:D) light cycle at a final density of 400/m^2 (i.e. 36/flat).
 Standard fluorescent bulbs are used to produce a light intensity of $TODO$.
-Plants are grown on a 70% vermicompost + 30% vermiculite soil.
+Plants are grown on sunshine #4 soil.
-Trays are watered and fertilised every week: 100mL of 10x fertiliser $todo:define solution$ is added to the water.
+Trays are watered and fertilised every week: 50mL of 20x fertiliser $todo:define solution$ is added to the water.
 Square, 30cm x 30cm x 4cm flats, divided in 4 inserts, are used since they fit inside a 12in cubical insect cage, which facilitate handling.

 ## Insects